chidera20/Chidera_VisionAI_Project/README.md

 *Dataset Upload*

 Use Ultralytics: Roboflow to upload the dataset and label the images.

+*Class Annotation and Boundary Box*

 Label classes based on the show names to simplify the classification task.
+Use Roboflow's auto-annotate feature initially.
+This step helps with 20% of the boundary boxes but is imperfect, and cross-checking is needed.
+For best results, manually correct and update annotations on all 500 images.

 *Train the YOLO model on the labeled dataset*